peterhinch/micropython-async/PRIMITIVES.md

 limitation.
 If a coro issues `await uasyncio.sleep(secs)` or `uasyncio.sleep_ms(ms)` scheduling will not occur until the time has elapsed.
 This introduces latency into cancellation which matters in some use-cases.
+There are other potential sources of latency in the form of slow code.
-Crucially there is no inbuilt mechanism for verifying when cancellation has actually occurred.
+`uasyncio` has no mechanism for verifying when cancellation has actually occurred.
 This library provides solutions.

 Cancellation is supported by two classes, `Cancellable` and `NamedTask`.
 The `Cancellable` class allows the creation of named groups of anonymous tasks